 Your goals should be specific and measurable, and should also have an end date or deadline.

-For example, a good goal would be to add $2,000 to a savings account by the end of 2019.
+For example, a good goal would be to save $5,000 by the end of 2020.
 And an example of a bad goal could be something vague like “reducing debt” (it’s not measurable and has no deadline).

 Your financial goals could involve things like:

 - Making money

 The budget is an important part of any financial plan.
 If you don’t already have a budget, now is a great time to create one.

 Having an established personal or family budget is one of the best ways to get the most out of your money and cut down on waste.